Tex Williams

-Sollie Paul "Tex" Williams (August 23, 1917 – October 11, 1985) was an American Western swing musician.
+Sollie Paul "Tex" Williams (August 23, 1917 – October 11, 1985) was an American Western swing singer and musician.
 He is best known for his talking blues style; his biggest hit was the novelty song, "Smoke!
 Smoke!
 Smoke!
-(That Cigarette)", which held the number one position on the Billboard chart for sixteen weeks in 1947.
-"Smoke" was the No. 5 song on Billboard's Top 100 list for 1947, and was No. 1 on the country chart that year.
-It can be heard during the opening credits of the 2006 movie, Thank You for Smoking.
+(That Cigarette)", which held the number-one position on the Hot Country Songs chart for 16 weeks in 1947.
+"Smoke" was the number-five song on Billboard's Top 100 list for 1947, and was number one on the country chart that year.

 Life and career

 He was born in Ramsey, Illinois, United States.
 Williams started out in the early 1940s as vocalist for the band of Western swing king Spade Cooley, based in Venice, California.

-Williams' backing band, The Western Caravan, numbered about a dozen members.
-They originally played polkas for Capitol Records, and later saw success with "Smoke, Smoke, Smoke" written in large part by Merle Travis.
+Williams' backing band, the Western Caravan, numbered about a dozen members.
+They originally played polkas for Capitol Records, and later had success with "Smoke, Smoke, Smoke", written in large part by Merle Travis.

 In April 1956, Williams appeared on the Chrysler-sponsored CBS TV broadcast, Shower of Stars.

 Williams died of pancreatic cancer on October 11, 1985.

 Filmography

-Williams and the Western Caravan appeared in the following films:
+Williams and the Western Caravan appeared in these films: